Frequently asked Questions

 Can I continue to work?

-On returning home you should be able to resume normal life, if you feel well there is no need to change your lifestyle.
+On returning home you should be able to resume normal life, if you feel fit and well there is no need to change your lifestyle.
 Whether you go back to work or not will depend on many factors which you may need to discuss with your partner and your local doctors.

 How long is it before the treatment begins to work?